Jumanji: The Next Level: Production

 Following the release of Jumanji: Welcome to the Jungle, Sony began developing the sequel.
 Kasdan returned to direct the sequel, with Rosenberg and Pinkner again writing the script and Johnson, Hart, Black, and Gillan reprising their roles.
 Black confirmed the new film as being a fourth Jumanji film because of Zathura: A Space Adventure (2005), serving as the second film and sharing continuity with the other films of the series, with Jumanji: Welcome to the Jungle serving as the third film.
 According to Kasdan the film used the working title J-19.
 The film's title was revealed as Jumanji: The Next Level.

 Awkwafina, Danny DeVito, and Danny Glover joined the film in January 2019.
 Alex Wolff, Ser'Darius Blain, Madison Iseman, Morgan Turner, and Nick Jonas were hired to reprise their roles in February.
 In March, Dania Ramirez joined the cast of the film.
 That same month, Rhys Darby was confirmed to reprise his role in the film.
 Colin Hanks joined the cast in May to reprise his role.

 Filming began on January 21, 2019, and took place in the Blackhall Studios near Atlanta, New Mexico, Calgary, Fortress Mountain Resort, Algodones Dunes in California, and Hawaii before wrapping on May 11.
 Johnson made a reported $23.5 million for his role.

 Release

-The film was released in the United States on December 13, 2019.
+Jumanji: The Next Level was first released in France on December 4, 2019, and followed with a release in the United States on December 13, 2019, by Sony Pictures Releasing.
 The film was released on digital by Sony Pictures Home Entertainment on March 3, 2020, and was released on 4K Ultra HD Blu-ray, and DVD on March 17.
 In April 2021, Sony signed a deal giving Disney access to their legacy content, including the Jumanji franchise to stream on Disney+ and Hulu and appear on Disney's linear television networks.
 Disney's access to Sony's titles would come following their availability on Netflix.